 I’m late to the demonstration for the homeless.
 I had to teach my Intro Psych class.
 I had to ask my Cortical Plasticity prof for another extension on my paper.
 Then I had to stop by the lab to feed my mice.
 I’m so late there are no parking spaces anywhere near the demonstration, and traffic is gridlocked with people who are suffering some cognitive issue with that.
 It takes me forever just to extricate myself so I can go look somewhere else to park.
 I end up at least a mile away.

 So by the time I reach the vacant lot where the homeless have set up their tents—and a few RV trailers—the scene is obviously winding down.
 Several of the food carts have closed their serving windows, and quite a few people are leaving, going the opposite direction of me, back to their cars and homes.
 The TV vans must have left, and maybe because of this, only a couple of people are still holding up signs.
 A man is still speaking, standing in the middle of the discarded signs, and some people are still sitting on the portable bleachers listening to him.
-Also, the homeless are still here, of course, some of them listening to the speaker but many just gathered around their makeshift kitchens, warming themselves by their barbecues and propane heaters.
+Also, the homeless are still here, of course, some of them listening to the speaker but most just gathered around their makeshift kitchens, warming themselves by their barbecues and propane heaters.

 It’s December, and although here in western Oregon we don’t have winters like some people have, it can’t be more than forty-five degrees today.
 Even the dogs, cats, and chickens look cold.